arbyste/jp-mining-note/docs/docs/images.md

 # Collapsed Images

-Any customly inserted images, including images inserted directly by Yomichan, will be converted to text which you have to hover over to reveal.
+Any images that are added to a definition by Yomitan are shown by default.
+If you add a custom image to a definiton however, it will be converted to text which you have to hover over to reveal.
 Of course, this image can also be clicked on to zoom.
 See the video demo below to see exactly what happens.

 ![type:video](assets/images/collapsed_images.mp4)

+## How to Collapse Yomitan Images

+If you want images from Yomitan to be collapsed by default, add the following to your {{ RTO_FILE }}:

+    ```json
+    "imgStylizer.glossary.primaryDef.mode.yomichan": "collapse",
+    ```

-## How to Disable Collapsed Images
+## How to Disable Collapsed User Images

-There are several ways of disabling collapsed images.
+There are several ways of disabling collapsed user images.

 1. Place your images in the `PrimaryDefinitionPicture` field, as shown in the [section below](images.md#the-primarydefinitionpicture-field).